outdoor market stalls

 Your time

-Sara-Jayne SlocombeIf you don’t yet know how much your time is worth, use my Hourly Rate Calculator to work that out first.
+Sara-Jayne SlocombeIf you don’t yet know how much your time is worth, work that out first.
+Be sure to allow for holiday time, weekends, non-revenue-generating time, etc.

 Then simply multiply that result by the number of hours you spent on that market, including: